Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Costs, Ownership, and Financial Considerations

-Licence fees at Dubai South Business Hub Free Zone vary depending on the specific package selected, the number of visa allocations required, and the type of facility chosen.
-Indicative costs for a trading licence include the licence registration fee, trade name reservation fee, and any applicable establishment card fees.
-Visa fees for each residency visa are charged separately, as is the annual renewal of the licence.
+License fees at Dubai South Business Hub Free Zone vary depending on the specific package selected, the number of visa allocations required, and the type of facility chosen.
+Indicative costs for a trading license include the license registration fee, trade name reservation fee, and any applicable establishment card fees.
+Visa fees for each residency visa are charged separately, as is the annual renewal of the license.

 One of the most commercially significant features of operating within a UAE free zone is the entitlement to 100% foreign ownership.
 There is no requirement to appoint a UAE national as a local sponsor or partner, giving investors full control over their business and its profits.